BlastHappy82/AureTrix_driver/.github/CONTRIBUTING.md

 1. Open AureTrix and navigate to **Layout Creator**
 2. Connect your keyboard or manually configure row counts
 3. Adjust key sizes and gaps to match your keyboard's physical layout
-4. Click **Export Layout** and choose **Submit to GitHub**
-5. The Layout Creator will generate a pre-filled GitHub issue with your layout data
+4. Click the **Share** button - this opens a pre-filled GitHub issue
-6. Review the issue and submit it
+5. Review the issue and submit it

 ### Alternative: Direct PR